Probabilistic Measures for Biological Adaptation and Resilience: Preliminaries

+In order to emphasize the dependence of the system on the parameters, we denote by $X_{\e,\t} = \{X_{\e,\t}(t): t\geq 0\}$ the solution to equation \eqref{eq:model} for constant values of $\e$ and $\t$.
+The key to our proposal is the mean evolution of observables of the process, namely expectations of the form $\EXP S(X_{\e,\t}(t))$ where $S: \R^N \to \R$ is some measure of success or well-being to be discussed further below.
+For now, in what follows, we explain the mathematical notation and background required for estimating the response of $\EXP S(X_{\e,\t}(t))$ to changes in $\e$ and $\t$, in terms of linear response theory.
+For details see \cite{pavliotis}.

-We suppose that that the drift $F_{\e,\t}(x)$ in \eqref{eq:model} is smooth and bounded as a function of the state variable $x$, but also with respect to the parameters $\e$ and $\t$.
+We suppose that that the drift $F_{\e,\t}(x)$ in \eqref{eq:model} is sufficiently smooth as a function of the state variable $x$ so that the strong solution to equation \eqref{eq:model} is a diffusion process.
+We also assume that $F_{\e,\t}$ is differentiable with respect to the parameters $\e$ and $\t$.
 For simplicity, we also suppose that the noise amplitude matrix is diagonal and isotropic $\sigma = \sigma I_N$ for some $\sigma >0$.
 The process $X_{\e,\t}$ has an infinitesimal generator

 for all functions $S$ in the domain $\Dom(\Lop_{\e,\t})$ which is supposed to be independent of $\e$ or $\t$, and dense within a Banach space $\mathcal{B}(\R^N)$.
 The operator $\Lop_{\e,\t}$ determines the evolution of the semigroup\\